BetyDobre/Introduction-to-Robotics-course/Matrix Game/README.md

 ## Tower of Power
   The idea of this game is that you have a fixed bar and a moving bar and you have to connect each other.
-How do you do that ?
+How do you do that?
 By pushing the button exactly in the moment when they are at the same level.
 Imagine that you have two cables and you have to connect them to produce electricity.
 Seems easy, right?

   Initially you have three lives and every time you match the bars the score will increase by one.
 When you miss, you lose a life.
 The fixed bar is positioned randomly.
   As you progress, after certain period of time the level and the speed will increase and it will get pretty hard to play.
 After you lose, you'll be able to see if you managed to get a highscore.
 In case of that, your name and highscore will be saved for all to see them.